Spectral evidence of a ghostly transition: Theory of NMR 1/T_1 relaxation in a quantum spin nematic in applied magnetic field: Theory of NMR relaxation rates in a conventional canted antiferromagnet

 where the exponents $z$ and $\nu$ exponents take on values appropriate for an $O(2)$ phase transition.
-However experiment confirms that mean field theory is qualitatively correct in predicting a divergence in $1/T_1$ [\onlinecite{borsa79,ziolo88,engelsberg80}].
+However experiment confirms that mean-field theory is qualitatively correct in predicting a divergence in $1/T_1$ [\onlinecite{borsa-book,ziolo88,engelsberg80}].